MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/configure-email.md

 3. Go to **System administration** \> **Periodic tasks** \> **Email processing** \> **Email sending status**, to review the contents and status of the pending emails.

-    1. Check that the emails are being sent by the correct account by clicking **Show message** and checking the **Email** field.
+    1. Prior to PU28, personalize the form to add the email sender for easy review: right click on the grid header, **Add columns**, select **Email**, and click **Insert**.
+If the Email field isn't added into the grid, the sender can be seen by clicking **Show message** and checking the **Email** field.
+    2. Check that the emails are being sent by the correct account.
 If incorrect, then adjust user options, system templates,  organization templates, etc as needed.
-    2. Check that the SMTP account has permissions to **Send As** all the senders of the emails (see next point).
+    3. Check that all the senders of the emails have given permissions for **Send As** to the configured SMTP account (see next point).

 4. In the Office 365 admin center, verify that all user mail accounts, that will be sending emails, have provided **Send As** and **Send On Behalf Of** permissions to the configured SMTP account.
 For more information, see [Enable sending email from another user's mailbox in Office 365](https://support.office.com/article/Enable-sending-email-from-another-user-s-mailbox-in-Office-365-2B828C5F-41AB-4904-97B9-3B63D8129C4E).
 5. Sign in to all user mailboxes to verify that they are valid and can be signed in to.